fareenamughal/surfs_up/README.md

 ### Results
 ___

 The temprature of Oahu is compared for 2 months, June and December.
-The main statistical data indicates the following"
+The main statistical data can be discussed by comparing the following and also summarized in the diagram below:

+1. Minimum temperature - December has a lower min.temp of 56 degrees ferenheight compared to June's min temps of 64 degrees ferenheight
+2. Maximum temperature -  - December has a slightly lower max.temp of 83 degrees ferenheight compared to June's max temps of 85 degrees ferenheight
+3. Mean - June's average temperature is higher at 74.94 degrees ferenheight compared to December's average of 71.04 degrees ferenheight
+4. Standard deviation - June's standard deviation is 3.25 compared to Decembers 3.74.
+This implies the difference is between the average and highest and lowest temperatures is more for the month of December compared to that of June.
+5. Interquartile range - for the month of June is 6 degrees ferenheight as compared to December at 7.5 degrees ferenheight.

+Interquartile range
 ![SurfsUP](https://github.com/fareenamughal/surfs_up/blob/8c837e723f72f5d45aee8590ba0627224b03709d/June%20&%20Dec%20Temprature%20Stats.png)